 Effectiveness of Naproxen and Ibuprofen

 N aproxen and ibuprofen are “nonselective NSAIDs” because they block COX-2 enzymes (involved in inflammation and pain signaling) and COX-1 enzymes (associated with a protective effect on the stomach lining).
 It makes them effective at lessening pain and diminishing inflammation, but there is a chance of stomach-related side effects.
-As far as efficacy goes, a dose of 440mg naproxen is about equivalent to 400mg ibuprofen.
+Regarding efficacy, a dose of 440mg naproxen is about equivalent to 400mg ibuprofen.

 Naproxen is Long-Acting, and Ibuprofen is Short-Acting